Research | Expository | Talks | Organization | Figures

 Geometrically designing geometric designs.
 MIT PuMaGraSS, 2025.

-I discussed geometric constructions of spherical $t$-designs and $t$-design curves.
+I presented work on geometric constructions of spherical $t$-designs and $t$-design curves.

 Monopole Floer homology and a refinement of Manolescu.
 MIT Juvitop, 2024.

 I gave an overview of the construction of monopole Floer homology (as in Ch.
-22 of Tom and Peter’s book) and discussed a refinement due to Manolescu involving finite-dimensional approximations of the Seiberg-Witten map which produces a space whose homotopy groups are the monopole Floer homology groups.
+22 of Tom and Peter’s book) and of its homotopy refinement (as in work of Manolescu).

 In case you’re curious what your local low-dimensional topologists do all day.
 MIT PuMaGraSS, 2024.

-I provided an introduction to Morse theory and Floer theories.
+I provided a general introduction to Morse theory and Floer theories.

 Organization: